-The maximum number in attendance in the Church building is 65 inclusive of congregation, liturgical staff and volunteers.
-For those who cannot enter the Church due to the maximum number having been met, loud speakers will be set up in the car park behind the pastoral centre and also at the entrance of the church to cater for the overflow.
+- The maximum number in attendance in the Church building is 50 inclusive of congregation, liturgical staff and volunteers.
+For those who cannot enter the Church due to the maximum number having been met, loud speakers are set up in the car park behind the pastoral centre and also at the entrance of the church to cater for the overflow.
 Holy communion will be brought to the cars and those who may be standing at the entrance to the church.
 It is expected that parishioners respect 2 meters social distancing at all times.
 Worshippers can also listen to the celebration of Mass while in their cars on the school campus by selecting 107.9FM.

 Q. Will mass continue to be live streamed on the website?

-- All weekend Masses are now streamed live on the parish YouTube channel while 10.30am Family Mass will continue to be live streamed.
+- All weekend Masses are now streamed live on the parish YouTube channel while 10.30am Family Mass will continue to be only live streamed.
 This online mass is aimed at younger parishioners and their families; it is an accessible liturgy for children and enables them to participate more fully in the Sunday Mass.